blockfrost/blockfrost.dev/docs/start-building/webhooks/webhooks-conditions.md

 You can make use of JSONPath query to specify the JSON field that should be extracted and matched against a specified value.

 :::tip
-To help you prepare the query use built-in JSONPath Query editor.
+To help you prepare the query, use built-in JSONPath Query editor.
 The editor is preloaded with a sample data.
 It matches your JSONPath query and shows the extracted field value in real time.
 :::

-You can match all types of values: strings, numbers, booleans, floats and null.
+You can match all types of values: strings, numbers, booleans, floats, and null.
 Numeric values are automatically detected making use of operators such as <, <=, >, >= possible.
-If the extracted value is an array then only one of the array's items needs to match the specified value in order to satisfy the condition.
+If the extracted value is an array, then only one of the array items needs to match the specified value in order to satisfy the condition.

 <!-- To match null type "null" in the input. -->